MrAngalo/rabbit-hole-3/README.md

 To install the project, follow these steps:

+1. Launch Docker and keep it on the background
-1. Open a terminal on the same directory as this file
+2. Open a terminal on the same directory as this file
-2. Run the following commands:
+3. Run the following commands:
     ```bash
     npm install
     npm run build